ARTbio/GalaxyKickStart/README.md

 If you are using Ubuntu on your ansible machine, make sure that you deactivate `SendEnv LANG LC_*` in /etc/ssh_config.

 #Important variables
-The files ansible-artimed/hosts contains various important variables and the respectives default values, so you can change it as necessary.
+The files ansible-artimed/hosts contains various important variables and the respective default values, so you can change it as necessary.
 Here we list the function of each one of them by the order of apperence:
 - ansible_ssh_user - The login name used to access the target host.
 - ansible_ssh_private_key_file - The ssh private key used to access the target host.
-- install_galaxy - True for install a Galaxy instace.
+- install_galaxy - True for install a Galaxy instance.
 - install_tools - True for install the NGS tools.
-- run_dm - True for run the data maanager procedure.
+- run_dm - True for run the data manager procedure.
 - galaxy_user_name - The Operating System user name for galaxy process.
 - galaxy_server_dir - The home of Operating System user for galaxy process.
 - galaxy_admin - The admin galaxy user.